SegaraRai/fraci/README.md

 - **Fractional indexing** with arbitrary base characters
 - **ORM integrations** - First-class support for Drizzle ORM and Prisma ORM with human-friendly and strongly typed APIs
-- **Regeneration on conflict** - Automatic regeneration of fractional indexes on conflict
+- **Regeneration on conflict** - Automatic regeneration of fractional indices on conflict
 - **TypeScript support** - Strongly typed APIs with branded types for added protection
 - **High performance** - Optimized for performance with minimal overhead
 - **Smaller bundle size** - Fully tree-shakable